aospapp/aosp/external/curl/docs/BUGS.md

  debug dump with your bug report.
 The output you get by using the `-v` or `--trace` options.

- If curl crashed, causing a core dump (in unix), there is hardly any use to send that huge file to anyone of us.
-Unless we have an exact same system setup as you, we cannot do much with it.
-Instead, we ask you to get a stack trace and send that (much smaller) output to us instead!
+ If curl crashed, causing a core dump (in Unix), there is hardly any use to send that huge file to anyone of us.
+Unless we have the same system setup as you, we cannot do much with it.
+Instead, we ask you to get a stack trace and send that (much smaller) output to us instead.

  The address and how to subscribe to the mailing lists are detailed in the `MANUAL.md` file.